Hospital fire forces patient evacuations

 Eight floors of the Bristol Haematology and Oncology Centre near the Bristol Royal Infirmary were affected by the blaze in the plant room.

-All wards were evacuated, at about 01:00 BST, and patients had to be moved to the adjoining heart institute.
+All wards were evacuated at about 01:00 BST and 53 patients had to be moved to the adjoining heart institute.

-No one was injured and the fire is believed to have started accidentally, hospital bosses said.
+No-one was injured and the fire is believed to have started accidentally, hospital bosses said.

-A University Hospitals Bristol NHS Foundation Trust spokesperson described the blaze as a "small fire" and said services in the building would be "severely disrupted".
+A University Hospitals Bristol NHS Foundation Trust spokesperson said although it was a "small electrical fire", the blaze caused "extensive smoke damage" and services in the building would be "severely disrupted".

+Patients booked for radiotherapy and oncology procedures are being contacted by centre staff in order to make other arrangements for their treatment.

+"We would like to apologise to our patients and their families who have been disrupted by these exceptional circumstances," the spokesperson added.

 Avon Fire and Rescue Service said "multiple crews" were called to deal with the fire.